soz-live/soz-live.github.io/index.md

   - Arcs
   - Circles
   - Polylines
-- a 3D Solid modeller capable of creating:
+- a 3D Solid modeller for:
   - Parts
   - Features
   - Assemblies

-With a Node-based user interface (UI), **LIVE**, to enable iterative modelling.
+- a Node-based user interface (UI), **LIVE**, for iterative modelling.

-All while using a consistent Graphical User Interface (GUI) for the creation and editing of objects and entities.
+- and a consistent Graphical User Interface (GUI).

 Refer to the [Users Introduction](/users/docs/intro.html) for details.

 ## For Coders

-**SOZ-LIVE** is written entirely in Lisp and combines the best of:
+Written entirely in Lisp, **SOZ** combines the best of:

 - Functional,
 - Object-Oriented &
 - Scripting languages,

-With a structured and expressive approach to programming in CAD, thereby giving creative power to Coders to extend and develop the project in the directions they require.
+With a structured and expressive approach to programming in CAD, **SOZ** gives creative power to Coders to extend and develop the project in the direction required.

 Refer to the [Coders Introduction](/coders/docs/intro.html) for details.